Martinez crazy wild, Yanks top Cards 3-2 for 6th win in row

 NUMBERS

 St. Louis fielders had only one assist, the first time that's happened for the Cardinals in a game since 1969. ...
-All players, majors, coaches and umpires across the majors wore No. 42 on Jackie Robinson Day, and his number is retired by every club.
-The Yankees and the Cardinals are the only clubs in the big leagues who also have retired 42 for one of their own players — relievers Mariano Rivera of the Yanks and Bruce Sutter of the Cards.
+The Yankees are 5-0 at home for the first time since 2000. ...
+The Yankees are 1 for 30 with runners in scoring position over their last three games, all wins.

 UP NEXT